DrVicki/programming-fundamentals/LESSONS.md

 ## 🧪 Activity A: Triangle of Stars
 ***Step-by-Step***:

-1. Start a new file.
+1. Start a new file in Python Playground.

 2. Paste this code:

 ```

 # Step 1: Use a for loop to print a triangle

 for i in range(1, 6):